TheAxnJaxn/VinoBueno/README.md

 - [ ] Like reviews
 - [ ] Rating details for wine show pages
 - [ ] Editable user profile
+- [ ] Get Cloudinary to work on https of VinoBueno